 Whether we’re talking about rats, mice or squirrels, these creatures can thrive in a variety of climates.
 And they can easily find a home under the hood of an unlucky vehicle.
 If left to their own devices, rodents can do significant damage to your car’s wiring, hoses, and other parts.

 The occurrence is far more common than you may realize, Prevention is key.

-In January 2016, a lawsuit filed against Honda claimed the soy-based wiring was irresistible to rabbits.
+In January 2016, a lawsuit filed against Honda claimed the soy-based wiring in cars was irresistible to rabbits.
 Later that year, a similar lawsuit was filed against Toyota.
 In July 2017, both Hyundai and Kia were sued for using soy wiring.